Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 1. What does a parliament do?

-4. How does voting for MPs affect my life
+4. How does voting for MPs affect my life?

 5. What is digital-ready legislation?

 Curriculum should be custom designed and developed following a needs assessment.
-Parliamentary Outreach and Communication departments are an important part of this process, in charge of inviting the public and including schools into the entire process – from design to roll out – as well as for sustainability reasons.
+Parliamentary outreach and communication departments are an important part of this process, in charge of inviting the public and including schools into the entire process – from design to roll-out – as well as for sustainability reasons.
 As part of the digital transformation, the process may be followed up by e-learning tools.

 The following target groups should be considered for parliamentary education centres: